Rasheed Wallace: Boston Celtics (2009–2010)

 Wallace signed a three-year contract with the Boston Celtics on July 8, 2009.
-During the regular season, Wallace struggled, averaging career lows in points per game and rebounds per game.
-Also, he shot 28% on three-pointers and 40% from the field.
+During the regular season, Wallace struggled, averaging career lows in points per game and rebounds per game in addition to shooting only 28% on three-pointers and 40% from the field.
 The Celtics reached the NBA Finals in 2010 but lost the series to the Los Angeles Lakers four games to three.
 In Game 6 of the Finals, the Celtics' starting center Kendrick Perkins injured his right knee, so Wallace started Game 7.
 Wallace scored 11 points and was 5 of 11 from the field in the loss.
 Wallace's agent Bill Strickland announced on June 25, 2010, that Wallace would likely retire from the NBA, which was made official on August 10, following the buyout of his contract by the Celtics.

 New York Knicks (2012–2013)

 On October 3, 2012, Wallace came out of retirement, and signed with the New York Knicks.

 On February 27, 2013, Wallace announced that he had a broken left foot and was expected to miss eight weeks.
 He was scheduled for surgery.
 He returned for a final game on April 15, 2013, playing three minutes off the bench.
 On April 17, 2013, after a short return, Wallace announced his second retirement.